petersafontschik/kaufland-feed-task/README.md

 appear in the projec root.
 This is done due to the fact that I wanted to inspect their contents and properties after each normal run.
 IF you run a test afterwards, the *setUpBeforeClass()* function is triggered which immediatly deletes all .csv,.db and .sql files.
 The reason for this is that some test runs would write the data from *data/feed.xml* into the database all over again.
+After each test the output of the .csv,.sql and .db file WILL BE DELETED.
+Therefore you require a seperate run of the normal program to inspect the output.
 Please keep that in mind when you run tests